GoToWebinar App for iOS FAQs

 Please see System Requirements for details.

-Nope, the app is free, and there's no charge for attending GoToMeeting, GoToWebinar or GoToTraining sessions.
+No. The app is free if you are on a paid subscription plan, and there's no charge for attending GoToMeeting, GoToWebinar or GoToTraining sessions.
 But you may be responsible for any long-distance charges associated with dialing in to sessions by phone or any data charges that may be incurred.

 At this time, you can't host a GoToWebinar session from an iOS device.
 However, you can start webinars from a computer and then join (as an organizer) from an iOS device as a secondary app.
 This will help with managing attentiveness and likes.